liander-medeiros/liander-medeiros/README.md

 My interests currently are digital design, application specific integrated circuits, real time embedded software, flight control systems and computer vision.
 </p>

-Most of my repos are private (I'm kinda shy with my code) but I'll sure release some cool projects that I feel should be shared :)
+Since I spend most of my time in projects that deal with sensitive/classified info, all my repositories are currently private.
+I have plans to revamp some projects I did as assignments and upload them here as soon as i have time to do it :)

-<em><b>I really like learning new things from people</b> so if you want to reach out and say hi, I'll be glad to interact! :)</em>
+<em><b>I really like learning new things from people</b> so if you want to reach out and say hi, I'll be glad to interact!</em>

 ![Linkedin: liander](https://img.shields.io/badge/-liander-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/liander/)
 [![GitHub Liander](https://img.shields.io/github/followers/liander-alves?label=follow&style=social)](https://github.com/liander-alves)